 Take advantage of our 20 years of experience to help you learn how to train your dog.
 There is good evidence that training your dog improves your dog-owner relationship.
 A trained dog is a valued dog and it’s never too late to learn.
-Surprisingly to those who have never been, most people find dog training is enjoyable and fulfilling.
+Give it a go; most people find dog training is enjoyable and fulfilling.

 We prefer to use the phrase “dog training” these days, but whether you want dog obedience advice or want to find a good dog trainer, we can help.

-Canine Interaction at Croydon are another local training group with a similar ethos.
-Visit their Facebook page for more information.
+Canine Interaction at Croydon are another excellent local training group with a similar ethos.

 Then there are all the amazing and advanced activities such as Flyball, Beagling, Agility, the list is huge and only limited by your time.